jasont7/raytracer/README.md

 - `AMBIENT`: Sets the ambient light color.
 - `BACK`: Sets the background color.
 - `OUTPUT`: Specifies the output file name.
 - `SPHERE`: Defines a sphere in the scene.
-Parameters include the center position, scale, color, and material properties.
+Parameters include the center position, scale, color, and material properties (ambient, diffuse, specular, reflection, shininess).
 - `LIGHT`: Defines a light source in the scene.
 Parameters include the position and color.

 Note: The input file can contain multiple `SPHERE` and `LIGHT` lines to define multiple spheres and lights in the scene.